Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 A – mass (universal) screening, which involves all persons from a certain category (for example, all children of the same age).

-B - selective (selective) screening used in patients from risk groups (for example, screening family members in case of a hereditary disease).
-Or an in-depth study, if the parents of the patients had a "serious" illness and the patient is at high risk.
+B – random (selective) screening used in patients at risk (for example, screening of family members in case of detection hereditary disease).
+Or an in-depth study if the patients' parents had a "serious" illness and high risk which the patient also has.

-We will not consider Option A - these are issues of epidemiological research.
-Let's dwell on option B.
+We will not consider option A - these are issues of epidemiological research.
+Let's focus on option B.

-The benefits of screening tests in these cases:
+The benefits of screening studies in these cases:

-The ability to quickly navigate in solving medical problems, both in the presence of symptoms and complaints in patients, and in their absence, and then prescribe an adequate intervention;
+Ability to quickly navigate the solution medical problems both in the presence of symptoms and complaints in patients, and in their absence, and then prescribe adequate intervention;

-allows you to purposefully and accurately select specialized medical care and clinical examinations, which are not always easy to perform and not safe;
+allows you to purposefully and accurately select specialized medical care and clinical examinations, which are not always easy to implement and are not safe;

-reduce the time of recovery and medication intake, control doses, compatibility and quality of the drugs used;
+reduce the time of recovery and taking medications, control the doses, compatibility and quality of the drugs used;

-Identify the underlying processes and the cause of the symptoms.
-Often, the main focus of the pathology is hidden and does not "signal", since there are chronic processes and degenerative processes in it.
+Identify underlying processes and the cause of symptoms.
+Often the main focus of pathology is hidden and does not “signal”, since chronic processes and degenerative processes take place in it.

 Who needs screening diagnostics?

-Any adult and child living in a large or industrial city should periodically undergo a full medical examination of the body.
-The ecological situation of such places is in itself a risk factor for various diseases - this is the price of the "success" of our civilization.
+Every adult and child living in a large or industrial city.
+The ecological situation of such places is itself a risk factor for various diseases - this is the price of the “success” of our civilization.

-The trend towards the "rejuvenation" of very many formidable diseases, which arose during the development of industry and technology, is increasing.
-Therefore, preventive screening examination should be carried out in all age groups: children, adolescents, adults and the elderly.
+The trend towards “rejuvenation” of many formidable diseases, which arose during the development of industry and technology, is intensifying.
+Therefore, preventive screening examinations should be carried out in all age groups: children, teenagers, adults and elderly people.

-More and more often, by conventional standards, young people are diagnosed with oncological diseases, which are the result of not only an unfavorable environmental situation, but also an improper lifestyle, disruption of work and rest, physical inactivity, an unbalanced diet saturated with harmful products.
+Increasingly, young people, by generally accepted standards, are found to have oncological diseases, which are the result not only of an unfavorable environmental situation, but also of an unhealthy lifestyle, violation of work and rest schedules, physical inactivity, unbalanced and rich harmful products diet.

-But not only oncological diseases have become "younger"!
-Diseases of the cardiovascular system, lungs, liver, thyroid gland, breast and other organs have become "younger".
+But not only cancer diseases have become “younger”!
+The disease has become “younger” of cardio-vascular system, lungs, liver, thyroid gland, breasts and other organs.

-And we are not talking about diabetes, the risk of which is growing every year.
+And we're not talking about diabetes mellitus, the risk of development of which increases every year.

 Screening laboratory tests

-Laboratory tests are a very important component in screening measures.
+Laboratory tests are a very important component in screening activities.

 Important!
-In modern Ukrainian laboratory reality, the ratio of screening tests and tests that are prescribed for already identified diseases and with “late” treatment of patients is 1: 9.
-That is, only about 10% go to doctors BEFORE serious complaints appear, and not AFTER !!!
+In modern Ukrainian laboratory reality, the ratio of screening tests and studies that are prescribed for already identified diseases and for “late” patients’ treatment is 1:9.
+That is, only about 10% go to doctors BEFORE the appearance of serious complaints, and not AFTER!!!

 Laboratory tests during screening are divided into routine and special.